jmetzger/training-kubernetes-security-en/security/scanning-containers/02-example-trivy-gitlab.md

 ## What needs to be done ?

   1. We want to scan directly after building the image, but before pushing
-  1. If we have vulnerabilities with HIGH-Score (CVE), the pipeline will fail (and it stops)
+  1. If we have vulnerabilities with CRITICAL-Score (CVE), the pipeline will fail (and it stops)
      * Image is not uploaded

 ## Trivy modes